HongDavis/General-Assembly-Projects/Capstone/README.md

 | Content-Based | 0.169519 | 0.277652 |
 | Hybrid | 0.408239 | 0.460618 |

-A big surprise as the Collaborative Filtering turned out to be better than the Hybrid model.
+Collaborative Filtering (CF) turned out to be better than the Hybrid model.
+This is obvious because hybrid is the combination of collaborative and content-based.
+The extremely low score of content-based dampened the performance of the hybrid model.

+Generally, Matrix Factorization (MF) is quite efficient and accurate in predictions which explains why it is used by some of the common algorithms eg, ALS, SVD, etc and our CF model is using MF.
+In addition, the ratings datasets capture all ratings which is not the case in real live.
+Nonetheless, we can infer that movielens users are statisfied with the recommendations.

 ---